Defining children’s ministry is an essential first step in doing children’s ministry. So let’s consider what it is.

 With the above definition in mind, we must guard against shrinking children’s ministry to something less than it should be.
 It’s more than parents reading the Bible or praying with their children, more than what happens at a mid-week or Sunday church service, more than Christian living, and more than spiritual formation.We must guard against shrinking children's ministry to something less than it should be.
 Click To Tweet

 The destination or goal of children’s ministry isn’t teaching Bible stories, equipping children to participate in a community of faith, moral instruction, or cultivating children’s spiritual health per se.
 Children’s ministry is first and foremost about Jesus.
 It’s helping children know Jesus as their King and be citizens in His kingdom.
 And this can only happen when, working in tandem with the Holy Spirit, we show children how to sever their earthly attachments or loyalties and pledge total allegiance to the One who endured the cross, destroyed death and brought life and immortality to light through the gospel (cf. 2 Timothy 1:10).

-Consider this verse of Scripture: “In him all things (including children’s ministry) hold together” Colossians 1:17.
+Consider this verse of Scripture: “In him, all things (including children’s ministry) hold together” Colossians 1:17.
 Jesus is the One who organizes and sustains children’s ministry.
-He’s the life-blood, the very pulse of children’s ministry.
+He’s the lifeblood, the very pulse of children’s ministry.
 He’s the Person who shapes it and draws it together.
-So, if Jesus isn’t at the heart of children’s ministry, it isn’t children’s ministry!
+So, if Jesus isn’t at the heart of how we’re defining children’s ministry, it isn’t children’s ministry!

 © Scripture Union, 2020